September 16th 2016 is National Guacamole Day. Everyone loves guacamole and Anna Maria Island is no exception.

 A locals hangout, the Bridge Tender Inn offers a gorgeous view of Sarasota Bay located at the end of Bridge Street.
 Sit inside or dine outdoors while enjoying their jerked spice Mahi tacos topped with lettuce and chipotle ranch dressing, served with black bean soup.

-Located on the corner of Bridge Street with open air seating, Island Time Bar and Grill has a unique scallop taco lightly blackened with lettuce, tomato, cheese, guacamole, salsa, sour cream and coleslaw.
+Located on the corner of Bridge Street with open air seating, Island Time Bar and Grill has a unique scallop taco.
+It comes lightly blackened with lettuce, tomato, cheese, guacamole, salsa, sour cream and coleslaw.

-On the direct gulf front of Bradenton Beach, Gulf Drive Cafe offers three Mahi Tacos blackened with cheddar cheese and pico de gallo in a flour tortilla, served with salsa, sourcream and Spanish rice on the side.
+On the direct gulf front of Bradenton Beach, Gulf Drive Cafe offers three Mahi Tacos blackened with cheddar cheese and pico de gallo in a flour tortilla.
+These are also served with salsa, sour cream and Spanish rice on the side.

-Inspired by Austin style Tex-Mex, Wicked Cantina offers several tacos on the menu including beer battered grouper, breaded shrimp and breaded lobster options.
+Inspired by Austin style Tex-Mex, Wicked Cantina offers several tacos on the menu.
+These include beer battered grouper, breaded shrimp and breaded lobster options.
 Each of these options are topped with slaw, pickled onions, cilantro and chipotle aioli served in a flour tortilla.
 All tacos come with refried beans and Mexican rice.

 While visiting Anna Maria Island try these locations and see for yourself who has the best fish taco in town!